Table of Contents[Hide][Show]

 9. It’s Hard to Quit Junk Food

-By now, you know junk food is bad, but why do you still eat it?
-It turns out it’s not easy to quit on them as it can change the way the brain works.
+It should come as no surprise that all fast food and junk food is bad, but why do we still eat it?
+It turns out it’s not easy to quit on them as they’re designed to change the way the brain works.

-These types of food can activate the reward system of the brain.
+These types of food are chemically enhanced to activate the reward system of the brain.
 When that happens, avoiding them will only decrease your focus, attention, and executive control.

 Activities that use your cognition excessively such as stress may also lower your control, so you become susceptible to signals or cues such as a burger or a box of fries.

-You may not say goodbye to junk food immediately, but you can start embracing a healthier diet for you and your family.
+You may not say goodbye to junk food and fast food immediately, but over time, you can start embracing a healthier diet for you and your family.

 You May Also Like…

 Editor’s Note: This post was originally published on August 1, 2019, and has been updated for quality and relevancy on April 20, 2021.